-The purpose of the meteorological analysis was to determine the five (5) year average χQ and D/Q values at critical locations around the Station for ventilation vent (ground level) and process vent (mixed mode) releases.
-The five year average χQ and D/Q values are used in the dose pathway analysis to determine both the maximum exposed individual at site boundary and member of the public.
+The purpose of the meteorological analysis was to determine the five (5) year average χ/Q and D/Q values at critical locations around the Station for ventilation vent (ground level) and process vent (mixed mode) releases.
+The five year average χ/Q and D/Q values are used in the dose pathway analysis to determine dose and dose rate at site boundary and dose to the member of the public.